kenplusplus/tdx-tools/tests/README.md

 ### Prerequisite of tests

 Basic guest image is required for all the tests.
-Additional requirement to guest image exsits for part of the tests.
+Additional requirement to guest image exists for part of the tests.
 Please check prerequisite of each test and take corresponding action as following.

 - Prerequisite: